Dynatrace-APAC/dynatrace-apac.github.io/workshops/ANZ-automate-delivery-2.md

 **Mark the request as key-request** as shown below.
 ![Jenkins-Docker](assets/ANZ-aiops/delivery2/mark-as-key-requests.png)

+Negative
+: After marking the key-request, access the request within browser at **http://{IP-address}:3000/api/users** so that new requests appear under anomaly detections.

 Now, let us configure the request to have a *hypothetical threshold* (which will be your SLA/SLO).
 To do so, navigate to **Transaction & Services > node-bank > Edit > Anomaly detection**.
 ![Jenkins-Docker](assets/ANZ-aiops/delivery2/set-key-request-threshold.png)